sabifo4/sabifo4.github.io/01_about.md

    * **Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach** *(Nov 2019 | YSF19 meeting, poster)*
       Poster presentation at the YSF2019 1-day symposium on the submitted manuscript about the evolution of canids with a special focus on the dispersal and speciation of dire wolves.

+   * **SRUK Research Computing Workshop - R, Bash and Python** *(Feb & Jun 2020, 2 parts)*
+      Events sponsored by the SRUK/CERU society that I co-organized with Dr. Diego Alonso.

 #### *Academic course 2020/2021*

    * **NERC DTP induction at QMUL** *(Nov 2020)*
       Overview of the work carried out at dos Reis lab and a hands-on tutorial on how to generate a molecular alignment, estimate a molecular tree, and process morphometrics data.

    * **Bayesian estimation of species divergence times using GMM data** *(Nov 2020)*
       Talk at the CLOE seminar organised by UCL.

+   * **Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach** *(Jun 2021)*
+      Talk at the Virtual Evolution 2021 conference.

+#### *Academic course 2021/2022*

+   * **NERC DTP induction at QMUL** *(Nov 2021)*
+      Overview of the work carried out at dos Reis lab and a hands-on tutorial on how to generate a molecular alignment, estimate a molecular tree, and process morphometrics data.

+   * **Phylogenomics course** *(Dec 2021)*
+      Workshop organised by Physalia where I taught the practical sessions of Bayesian inference analyses.
+See resources [here](https://github.com/sabifo4/BayesianInference_practicals).

+   * **CLOE Winter Quarterly Symposium** *(Dec 2021)*
+      Part of the organising committee of the CLOE anniversary symposium.

 <br />

 # __Teaching__